Odyvanchik/stepik---auto-tests-course/README.md

 # stepik---auto-tests-course
 Homework
-The best course for Selenium Web Driver
+The best course for Selenium Web Driver.
+I hope that this course helps me to improve my knowlegde in an Automatation testing.
+Link to this course https://stepik.org/course/575.